March 27, 2014

-For 2014, Casio will release yet another technologically interesting watch that we've never seen before.
+For 2014, Casio will release yet another technologically interesting watch that we’ve never seen before.
 As part of the G-Shock collection, the Casio G-Shock GPW1000 watch family will synchronize and receive signals from both atomic clock radio signals as well as from satellites from the Global Positioning System (GPS).
-The latter feature has been around for longer, and over the last few years–especially with the promotion of the Seiko Astron–the public is getting used to the latter idea that their quartz watches can be always correct, anywhere in the world by connecting to GPS.
+The former feature has been around for longer, and over the last few years – especially with the promotion of the Seiko Astron – the public is getting used to the latter idea that their quartz watches can be always correct, anywhere in the world by connecting to GPS.
 Both systems of receiving the correct time from signals have their pluses and minuses.
 So Casio decided to design a watch that could connect to either.

 The Casio G-Shock GPW1000 includes new technology that Casio co-developed with Sony.
 Together the two companies developed a miniature low-power consumption system for reviewing GPS signals as well as including a six band radio receiver to get signals from the six atomic clocks around the world.
 The atomic clocks emit a radio signal that watches and clocks can use to update themselves with the correct time.
 This requires low energy usage and is relatively efficient assuming the signal is available.
 However, the radio signals are only available in certain parts of the world.
 The Casio G-Shock GPW1000 by default will look for atomic clock radio signals and automatically update the time, but if those are not available it can receive GPS signals to update not only the time, but also the user’s current time zone location.